gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

      - Use `lib.exe` to assemble the static library.
 - Change the GCC toolchain to:
     - Don't use any shared library flags (`-shared`, `-fPIC`) when compiling source files for a static library.
-    - Use `ar` to link the static library.
+    - Use `ar` to assemble the static library.

 ## User visible changes